peter-leonov/webhooks-proxy-tunnel/README.md

 ## Contributing

-Feel free to create a PR with any extension you find worthy.
+Feel free to create a PR with any extension you find worthy a PR.